Number of facilitators trained on CCT Advocacy

 Who collects?

-Training coordinators or Trainers should collect attendance of trainers and collect in trainer's progress reports.
+Training coordinators or trainers should collect attendance of CCT practitioners trained and capture this in trainers' progress reports.

 If Tearfund is playing a catalytic role, the collection will be done by partner denomination trainers/personnel and can be shared with Tearfund at the discretion of the partner.